-Her designs have developed from exploration of the textures of landscapes, history, culture and ergonomics.
+Tamasine’s designs develop from exploration of the textures of landscapes, history and ergonomics.
 Using organic forms and historical elements to direct the essence of her designs, she exploits the fundamental properties of materials and translates them into lyrical and thought provoking pieces of furniture.
-Her original training as an architect enables her to work within different scales, encompassing a wide variety skills and the use of different materials.
+Originally training as an architect, she is able to work within different scales, encompassing a wide variety of skills and the use of different materials.

 "The intention is to rekindle the human relationship with objects, encouraging an interaction of the visual with the tactile, expressing the simplicity of materials and honest construction - perhaps to stimulate curiosity